livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 **further questions:**

 - How would we use replication for this?
-> Maintaining copies of data across different servers or nodes to ensure redundancy and fault tolerance.
+> Replication is not needed/used in this type of upgrade.

 - Almost like cold passive replication, but without checkpoints
 > "Passive replication" involves a primary server that handles all requests and updates the replicas only after processing.